army-of-one/generoo/README.md

 ## What does it do?

 Generoo is a tool that can be used to create customizable and reusable templates for generating anything from single documents to complex software projects.
+Generoo leverages [Mustache](https://mustache.github.io/) for its simple and powerful templating syntax.
+Be sure to check out their [manual](https://mustache.github.io/mustache.5.html) for all of the information on creating templates.

 Unlike other popular templating frameworks, Generoo requires no additional coding to use.

-Whether you want to generate a Spring Boot 2.1 API from the built in Generoo archetypes, or you created your own template, it can all be achieved through a JSON configuration file and templates.
+Whether you want to generate a pre-configured project from the built-in Generoo archetypes, or you created your own template, it can all be achieved through a JSON configuration file and a template folder.

 ## Usage

 Using generoo is simple.
 The CLI or python script takes 3 positional arguments:

-`generoo <goal> <scope> <name>`
+`generoo [options] <goal> <scope> <name>`

 - `goal` - what you want generoo to do.
 Example: `generate`
 - `scope` - what you want generoo to create.
 Example: `project`